Female breast cancer: facts & figures

 - Being regularly screened before symptoms develop does not prevent breast cancer, but it can lead to earlier diagnosis of breast cancer and improve the prognosis (i.e., higher five-year survival).
 To prevent breast cancer, more research needs to be done to identify new prevention strategies and other important risk factors.

-- The Sage Screening Program at MDH is a statewide comprehensive breast and cervical cancer screening program that aims to increase the proportion of women screened for these cancers.
+- The MDH Sage Screening Program is a statewide comprehensive breast, cervical, and colorectal cancer screening program that aims to increase the proportion of women screened for these cancers.
 The program offers free screening of eligible women (women that meet age, insurance, and income criteria).